 Last-In, First-Out (LIFO)

-Let's use the gasoline industry as an example.
-Let's say that a tanker truck delivers 2,000 gallons of gasoline to Henry's Service Station on Monday and the price at that time is $2.35/gallon.
-On Tuesday, the price of gasoline has gone up and the tanker truck delivers 2,000 more gallons at a price of $2.50 per gallon.
+Using the gasoline industry as an example, say that a tanker truck delivers 2,000 gallons of gasoline to Henry's Service Station on Monday and the price at that time is $2.35 per gallon.
+On Tuesday, the price of gasoline has gone up, and the tanker truck delivers 2,000 more gallons at a price of $2.50 per gallon.

 First-In, First-Out (FIFO)

-FIFO, on the other hand, assumes that the first items put on the shelf are the first items sold, so your oldest goods are sold first.
-This system is generally used by companies whose inventory is perishable or subject to quick obsolescence.
-If prices go up, FIFO will give you a lower cost of goods sold because you are using your older, cheaper goods first.
-Your bottom line will look better to your banker and investors, but your tax liability will be higher because you have a higher profit.
-Because FIFO represents the cost of recent purchases, it usually more accurately reflects replacement costs.
+FIFO is the preferred accounting method in an environment of rising prices.
+If the inventory market prices go up, FIFO will give you a lower cost of goods sold because you are recording the cost of your older, cheaper goods first.
+Your bottom line will look better to your banker and investors, but your tax liability will be higher because, due to the lower costs, your company has a higher profit.
+Because FIFO represents the cost of recent purchases, it usually more accurately reflects inventory replacement costs.

-Financial Statement Problems with LIFO
+Financial Statement Issues with LIFO

-If your company begins selling inventory faster than it replaces it, LIFO accounting can produce a mathematical outcome that no longer accurately represents what's going on in the real world.
+Inventory accounting is only one part of a company's management of its inventory investment, but an important one.
+For example, if your company begins selling inventory faster than it replaces it, LIFO accounting can produce a mathematical outcome that no longer accurately represents what's going on in the real world.

-When you're using LIFO accounting methods in the context of an inventory decline, your balance sheet will soon bear little relation to your actual financial position because your latest costs become the supposed real costs of the goods sold.
-But as inventory declines, you begin selling goods that were actually acquired for far less at some earlier time.
+When you're using LIFO accounting methods in the context of a decline in inventory purchase prices, your balance sheet will soon bear little relation to your actual financial position because your latest costs become the supposed real costs of the goods sold.
+But as you sell through your inventory, you begin selling goods that were actually acquired for a higher price at some earlier time.